helloworldlethavefun/todo-list-thingy/Readme.md

 # TaskMate

-This is a web todo list application being written in python.
-The idea of this app is that it's free, easy to use and still has all of the premium features you would find in a paid application.
+## What is TaskMate?
+TaskMate is a free and open source todo list application written in python.
+It uses the kanban board system.
+The goal is to create a todo list application that has the same premium features you might find in other applications but at zero cost.

+## How to setup from home?

+wip come back to this later

+## Features

+wip come back to this later